-Kyphoplasty is a procedure that can help relieve the pain of vertebral compression fracture (a collapse of bone in your spine most commonly caused by osteoporosis).
+Kyphoplasty is a procedure that can help relieve the pain of vertebral compression fracture.
+(This is a collapse of bone in your spine most commonly caused by osteoporosis.)
 It does this by strengthening your spine (vertebrae) with special cement.
-The procedure usually takes 30-45 minutes.
+The procedure usually takes 30 to 45 minutes.

-Tell your health care provider about all medications you take.
-This includes over-the-counter medications, herbs, vitamins, and other supplements.
+Tell your healthcare provider about all medicines you take.
+This includes over-the-counter medicines, herbs, vitamins, and other supplements.

-Ask your health care provider if there are medications you must stop taking before the procedure.
+Ask your healthcare provider if there are medicines you must stop taking before the procedure.

 Do not eat or drink anything for at least 8 hours before the procedure.